What is an Appeal? | How Do I Start my Appeal? | Briefs and Informal Briefs | Deadlines in an Appeal

 When you disagree with the final outcome of your court case, you may be able to appeal.
 This means asking a higher court to review the outcome.
-Most cases decided in a circuit court may be appealed to the Court of Special Appeals.
+Most cases decided in a circuit court may be appealed to the Appellate Court of Maryland.

 The information on this page covers appeals from circuit court only.
 For information on appealing from District Court to a circuit court, please see the article on the People’s Law Library.